Recovering Compensation for Delivery Drivers Hurt on the Job

 However, seasonal or part-time delivery drivers are generally covered under the Pennsylvania Workers’ Compensation Act (“the Act”).
 The Department of Labor has made it clear that workers’ compensation is available to both seasonal and part-time workers as long as they are considered employees.
-If you believe you were misclassified as an independent contractor, a Philadelphia workers’ compensation lawyer at Larry Pitt & Associates, P.C. can help you determine your appropriate classification and recover all the benefits to which you are entitled.
+If you believe you were misclassified as an independent contractor, an experienced attorney at Larry Pitt & Associates, P.C. can help you determine your appropriate classification and recover all the benefits to which you are entitled.

 What to Do if You Are Injured